 Water requirements.
 Rainfall amounts aside, water restrictions have increased over the years.
 Consider the amount of rain your Atlanta yard gets, as well as any potential water restrictions your area typically has before choosing a sod type.

 Yard layout.
 Consider your yard's layout; if you have multiple complex garden beds, keep that in mind when choosing a sod type.
 You want a sod that will grow slowly and not overpower your garden beds.

 Soil testing.
 You should also consider having your soil tested before laying new sod.
 Take a small sample of your soil to your County Extension Service office to determine the condition of your soil.

 Best types of sod for Atlanta yards

-Our climate does best with warm season grasses because they thrive in the high summer temps of the southeast.
+Our climate does best with warm-season grasses because they thrive in the southeast's high summer temps.
 Here are a few sod types to consider for your Atlanta yard:

 Fescue sod is a great versatile sod option.
 Fescue can handle cool weather but also does very well with high temperatures if watered often.
 Fescue likes lots of shade, so keep that in mind when making your sod choice.

 Centipede sod is great because it is low maintenance.
 Centipede sod can also handle shade and high temperatures.
-It does grow slower than some other types of grass, which actually means it will mix well with garden beds.
+It grows slower than some other types of grass, which means it will mix well with garden beds.